 The Bad News about Student Loans

 The second source of information I accessed was the 2016 Digest of Education Statistics.
-Buried in that report is a chart that shows the average student loan amounts for students who were their in their fourth (or more) year of college in the 1989-90, 1999-2000, and 2011-12 academic years.
+Buried in that report is a chart that shows the average student loan amounts for students who were in their fourth (or more) year of college in the 1989-90, 1999-2000, or 2011-12 academic years.
 This chart has a lot of information, but it confirms that as of 2011-12, students at public higher education institutions were borrowing less than the average student loan amount across all institutions.
 And students at for-profit institutions were also borrowing much more than the average across all institutions.

 So, what does this all mean, and how can it help you find a college or university where you can get a bachelor’s degree without taking out sky-high student loans?
 Here are three takeaways to inform your own research: